-Access Level Description admin Can access the Time Overcurrent Phase Protection menus of Interrupter 1 and Interrupter 2 and make settings changes.
+Access Level Description admin Can access the Time Overcurrent Phase Protection menus of "Interrupter 1" and "Interrupter 2" and make settings changes.
 Can access all Control Settings and make changes.
 Can change admin password and user password.
 Can clear Diagnostic and Trip Event Logs.
 Can perform a trip test.
 Can upgrade firmware.
-Can perform a factory default reset. user Can access the protective settings menus of Interrupter 1 and Interrupter 2 and make changes.
-Can change only the user password.
+Can perform a factory default reset. user Can access the protective settings menus of "Interrupter 1" and "Interrupter 2" and make changes.
+Can change user password ONLY.
 Can clear Diagnostic and Trip Event Logs.
 View button Can view and clear Diagnostic and Trip Event Logs.